Casuallynoted/CSLA-5.3/README.md

 -Most Game Modes aside from Dance and Pump do not have style graphics yet.

+-Audio settings are ignored, contniually plays at one single volume.

 GDGF:
 -Notes are too high up on the screen/cut into life bar